peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 # Chapter 5.
 Nature.md
 ## The Sinister Trap
 The trap comes in two parts.
 There is porn, and there is masturbation.
 Porn is what most people talk about as being bad.
-However, both porn and masturbation are negative sums, and they are so intertwined that most of the time, you cannot leave one without leaving the other.
+However, both porn and masturbation are negative sums, and they are so intertwined that, most of the time, you cannot leave one without leaving the other.
 And even if you can use masturbation on its own without porn, there is no point to it because you can instead use that energy for sexual transmutation into other activities.

 **Hypersexualization Definition `The hyperactive oversexualization that comes from porn and fast-speed innuendo`**

+> The problem is not to do with your character.
+The problem is communicating with human nature.

 Porn and hypersexualization influence us from a young age.
 Most of us hear about porn / sexual content through social media on a recurring basis.
 This constant referring to these 'normal' activities makes the non-user have a novel curiosity about what everyone is talking about, which will inevitably lead them to become a user.

 Internet porn works through hijacking natural reward mechanisms designed to keep you reproducing for as long as possible.
 Porn's instant and highly accessible form keep the brain's reward mechanism producing dopamine significantly longer than naturally possible.
 Scientifically, this is called the Coolidge effect, which you might already have heard of.
 This effect is present in many animals, but in nature, after having real sex with a partner, you are satisfied and satiated.
 However, with internet porn's nature, you can browse through millions of online 'partners', meaning that your brain goes into overload, overloading your natural limiter.

 Dopamine is the neurotransmitter associated with feelings of wanting/seeking, with the actual feeling of pleasure produced by opioids.
 Dopamine is what makes you want to do something.
 Dopamine makes you want to start an activity in search of its potential reward.
-The big problem we run into here is that because porn overloads your dopamine sensors to such a high level, your brain automatically trims your dopamine receptors to regulate your neurochemicals.
-This will make smaller tasks seem less attractive because there seems to be a low reward as you are desensatized to the reward.
-Nominal amounts of dopamine produced by natural rewards simply don't compare to pornography and aren't as efficiently absorbed by the decreased receptors, leading you to feel more stressed, irritated, and directionless than before.

-**Dopamine desensatization effects (examples)**
-- Less incentivized to make general efforts
-- Harder to read books
-- Harder to be creative (artistic, coding, etc.)
-- More incentivized to play games and to watch mundane content (YouTube, TikTok etc.)
-- Harder to think clearly as it seems there is not as much reward for it as watching porn seems more rewarding

 Dopamine is also released in response to novelty.
 With a seemingly infinite amount of porn available, this floods the limbic system (mental reward circuit), so the first time you see porn, you act and masturbate, triggering another flood of opioids.
 Incentivized to get what your brain thinks is a reward again, it saves this mental pathway (like a script) for easy recall, and it strengthens these neural pathways every time you use it again through a chemical called DeltaFosB.
 Every time you use porn, it becomes even more automatic because your brain strengthens the mental pathways to using, becoming a self-feeding cycle.

 You may think that hyper-increased dopamine makes you feel better, but that is misunderstanding how dopamine works.
 You could compare it to putting 10,000 volts through a machine that works perfectly fine at 240 volts.
 You don't get enhanced performance, you merely cook the machine.

+The dopamine is not what we are truly looking for.
+What we are looking for is true joy.
+A sense of happiness without it being in the future.
+Yet most do not make this realization about what will lead to them being truly satisfied.

 **Pangs Definition - `Reminders to watch porn or to masturbate by the brain`**

 A fleeting sense of security is all that's needed to get through a rough spot in life, but will your desensatized brain be able to catch that drop of destresser that a non-user's brain is able to use?
 Dopamine flooding acts like a quick-acting drug, falling quickly and inducing withdrawal pangs.
 Many illusioned users think these 'pangs' are adverse effects when trying or being forced to stop.
 However, these thoughts are mental because they are deprived of their 'pleasure'; in reality, these 'pangs' are just the remaining effects of the neural pathways left from porn.

 The actual chemical withdrawl from PMO is so subtle that it is mostly undetectable.
 There is no physical pain, and the only bodily thing you feel is the feeling that something seems missing.
 This happens because you replaced your time that was previously mundane tasks and porn.
-However, after leaving PMO, it feels like you have so much more time because once, you may have just filled in your time with PMO rather than your actual interests, making you less engaging.
+However, after leaving PMO, it feels like you have so much more time because once, you may have just filled in This dopamine isn't what your looking for.
+What your looking for is true joy.your time with PMO rather than your actual interests, making you less engaging.
 "Boredom" is not a negative, however, and we will talk more about boredom later - put some thought into what you enjoy doing and what your responsibilities are, and you can put your time into those things that truly benefit you as a whole, rather than mundane activities that only reward with dopamine.
 Find what truly benefits you.
 (By the way, we will go more into emotions and reactions in the next few chapters).

 Another important note is the actual nature of why you use PMO repeatedly.
 You know the feeling when a random car in the street has been beeping all day - or some other minor persistent aggravation - then it suddenly stops, and marvelous feelings of peace and tranquility wash over you?
 This is not really peace, but just the end of aggravation.
 PMO is the same as this.
 People perceive porn and fapping as 'relaxing' and use it when anxious or sad because they believe it will help.
 However, porn provides no relaxation.
 It only temporarily removes the nudges to have another session until enough time passes for your body to believe you require dopamine again.
 You can also use these times of reminder for positive reinforcement, which we will talk about later, but it is basically the thought that you no longer have to follow the nudges for such an empty 'pleasure', which I understand to be not beneficial.